cyberytti/Hands-on-AI/ANN_from_scratch/README.md

 Notice the **minus sign** ($-$) in the formulas.
 Because the gradient points in the direction of *increasing* loss, we subtract it from the current weights to move in the exact opposite direction, thereby *decreasing* the loss.

+To learn more about gradient descent, you can refer to this resource: [Gradient Descent (Google Developers)](https://developers.google.com/machine-learning/crash-course/linear-regression/gradient-descent).

 👉 **[Gradient Descent Code](https://github.com/cyberytti/Hands-on-AI/tree/main/ANN_from_scratch/components/gradient_descent)**

 ---